 Company culture affects the way a company operates, both internally and externally.
 It can influence productivity, employee loyalty, company reputation and even its ability to attract and retain talent.
 A healthy company culture can motivate employees, promote teamwork, increase productivity and contribute to a positive workplace.
 On the other hand, an unhealthy company culture can result in low morale, high turnover and negatively impact the company’s bottom line.

 Edgar Schein: one of the most influential researchers in the field of corporate culture.
 Schein created a model that divides company culture into three levels: artifacts, values and basic assumptions.
-These levels are inextricably linked and contribute to creating and maintaining the culture of the organization.
+These levels are inextricably linked and contribute to creating and maintaining the culture of the organisation.

 Geert Hofstede: known for his research into cultural dimensions across countries.
 He has applied these cultural principles to corporate culture and identified dimensions such as power distance, uncertainty avoidance, individualism versus collectivism, masculinity versus femininity, and long- versus short-term orientations.

-Charles Handy: has developed a model that categorizes company culture into four types: role culture, person culture, task culture and power culture.
+Charles Handy: has developed a model that categorises company culture into four types: role culture, person culture, task culture and power culture.
 Handy argues that different types of companies have different cultures and that it is important to understand these types of culture in order to lead effectively.

-Organizational culture shapes not only the way a company operates, but also how it is perceived from the outside.
+Organisational culture shapes not only the way a company operates, but also how it is perceived from the outside.
 Culture can be the difference between success and failure, between high and low employee satisfaction, and between growth and stagnation.
 It’s up to leadership to create and maintain a culture that supports the company’s mission, vision and strategic goals.

 How to work with company culture